dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 {{<convo sep=":">}}

-Niklas :: Does the nature of the code changes depending on where it sits?
+Niklas :: Do you mean the nature of the code changes depending on where it sits?

 Edmond :: It is more precise to say that nature changes depending on the purpose of that code - what it is for.
 There are three dimensions of purpose for code: how _business-specific_ it is, how _application-specific_ it is, or, how _technology-specific_ it is.

 Niklas :: Arrrrg!
 That's almost obvious!
-Why haven't I think of it?
+Why haven't I thought of it?
 It explains a *lot* about our code-base.
 We have all of them present in all the places of our code-base!
 We are mixing unrelated stuff in all places.

 Edmond :: I figured that much.
 Just a heads up, that's not all of mixing unrelated things that you are doing.
 Yet again let's defer that to later.